raspberrypilearning/cd-intermediate-html-css-sushi/en/step_9.md

 ## Sizing it up

 Up until now you've been using **pixels** to set the size of things, e.g. `10px`.
-This is called an **absolute** measurement.
-It means you set an exact size and it doesn't change.
-Another way to set the size of things is using **relative** measurements.
-That means how big elements are in relation to each other.
-So when one thing changes size, everything else will automatically change as well to keep the same **proportions**.
+On this card you will learn about other measurements you can use.

 + Go to `index.html` and find the `img` element with the picture of Tito.
 Delete the width attribute if `width="100px"` if it's there, and give the element an `id` of `imgTito`.